-- The employer suspended the Claimant because she wasn't vaccinated against COVID-19. - The Claimant knew her employer had a policy requiring all employees to be vaccinated against COVID-19 by October 12, 2021.
-Even so, she deliberately chose to refuse the COVID-19 vaccine. - The Claimant knew her employer would suspend her if she didn't follow their vaccination policy. - [25] So I find that the employer suspended the Claimant because of misconduct.
-The Claimant's failure to follow the vaccination policy lead directly to her suspension.
+- [26] If I accept all of these facts, then I have to find that the employer suspended the Claimant because of misconduct.
+The Claimant's failure to follow the vaccination policy led directly to her suspension.
 She acted deliberately.
-She knew her actions were likely to lead to suspension. - [26] There is no argument that the Claimant could make that would lead me to a different conclusion.
-There isn't any evidence she could provide that would change these facts.
+She knew her actions were likely to lead to suspension. - [27] Based on these facts, there is no argument that the Claimant could make that would lead me to a different conclusion.
+There isn't any evidence that contradicts these facts.
 Her appeal is bound to fail, no matter what arguments or evidence she could provide at a hearing.